mrbmc/mrbmc.github.io/src/portfolio/projects/disney-growth.md

 ### Strategic Policy

 The internally stated goal for Disney+ was to acquire as many subscribers as possible.
 Profitability was a distant goal on the horizon.
 We aimed to accomplish this goal with two main tactics:

-1. Affordable Pricing
+1. **Broad Distribution**
+   Make Disney+ available on every device that could stream video, with a purchase flow that was *native* to those devices.
+2. **Wide Availability**
+   Roll out Disney+ globally with a signup experience that complied with cultural, legal, and fiscal norms in each region.
+3. **Affordable Pricing**
    The $5.99 price at launch was far below competitors.
-2. Wide Distribution & Availability
-   Make it as easy as possible to sign up for Disney by making it available on every device that could stream video, with a purchase flow that was native to those devices.

 ## Growth Origin Story {#origin-story}
 ### Situation